The future is here: How B Corps are transforming corporate social responsibility

 I’m excited to be part of this movement and happy to have led the small team at BDC that spearheaded these initiatives.

-Because BDC is dedicated exclusively to entrepreneurs, convincing colleagues to support those that are public-minded or B Corps was a straightforward affair.
+Because BDC is dedicated to entrepreneurs, convincing colleagues to support those that are public-minded or B Corps was a straightforward affair.
 I’m especially proud that our efforts led BDC to become the first Canadian financial institution to certify as a B Corp.
 We did so because we want these entrepreneurs to know we’re here to support them.
 We also sought certification to enhance our credibility—we have to prove we mean what we say.

 Cultivating a new force for sustainability

 I believe that our team’s biggest impact has been convincing a bank to innovate in a way that helps better support social purpose and B Corp entrepreneurs—a new force for sustainability in Canada.
 However, the bigger hurdles lie ahead.

 Recall that our aim is to help grow the B Corp movement.
 It’s hard to attract the many entrepreneurs who are public- and society-minded but who’ve never heard of the certification.
 A related and perhaps bigger challenge involves wrestling people’s minds away from the conventional thinking that using a company as a force for good will decrease or delay the firm’s success—because the company is also creating social or environmental benefits.
 B Corps have proven this idea wrong.

 Second, a network is not enough.
 We need a robust community.
 This is critical.
 We want the current network of B Corp and B Corp-ish entrepreneurs—who occasionally meet and see each other’s names on lists—to grow into a community of people who know, talk with, help and do more business with each other.
 There’s work to do!